CubeFactory2/cubefactory/README.md

 ## Links
 * homepage: http://cubefactory.org/

-The project presented here is the CubeFactory 2.
+The project shown here is the CubeFactory 2.
 On the website, you will also find information on its previous version, the CubeFactory.